holoviz/geoviews/doc/Roadmap.rst

    [Leaflet](https://leafletjs.com/).

-5. Scalable rasterization of raster data, as well as recti- and curvi-linear grids, implemented using dask and numba in datashader and exposed in HoloViews and GeoViews.
+5. Scalable rasterization of raster data, as well as recti- and curvi-linear grids, implemented using Dask and Numba in Datashader and exposed in HoloViews and GeoViews as fast distributed rendering for Image and QuadMesh objects.

 If any of the functionality above is interesting to you (or you have ideas of your own!) and can offer help with implementation, please